gudzpoz/brocatel/docs/roadmap.md

 - [ ] Save & load.
   - [X] API.
+  - [ ] Examples?
+Or detailed Lua documentation.
 - [ ] Fast-forward (skipping only texts that users have read).
   - [ ] Instead, we should probably export read counts along with the lines to let the user / the outer game engine decide whether to skip lines